mikkas70/l3-interview/readme.md

 ## Task 6: Implementing hooks

-Create and implement a custom hook within the Homepage component that handles the following logic:
+Use a hook within the Homepage component that handles the following logic:

 - When the amount of squares in state is greater than 10, the hook should remove all squares from the squares array.